regnarg/bc/text/mdsync.md

 of all your files, no matter where they are stored, even if it is an external hard drive in your safe deposit box.
-The synchronized metadata contain a complete directory tree (i.e. file/directory names and parent-child relationships) of all the files in the world, which is shared among all the stores.
+The synchronized metadata contain a complete directory tree (i.e. file/directory names and parent-child relationships) of all the files in the realm, which is shared among all the stores.

 This means that is is not possible to have a file stored under